tayganr/oai/README.md

 ## What is Azure OpenAI?

-Azure OpenAI is a cloud-based service that provides access to OpenAI's advanced language models such as **GPT-4**, **GPT-3**, **Codex**, and **DALL-E**, with the enterprise readiness of Azure (e.g. private networking, regional availability, content filtering, and role-based access control).
+Azure OpenAI is a cloud-based service that provides access to OpenAI's advanced language models such as **GPT-4**, **GPT-3**, and **DALL-E**, with the enterprise readiness of Azure (e.g. private networking, regional availability, content filtering, and role-based access control).
 Once an Azure OpenAI Service resource is provisioned within an Azure subscription, users can access the service through REST APIs, Python SDK, or a web-based interface known as Azure OpenAI Studio.

 ## :thinking: Prerequisites